wellwelwel/poku/README.md

 Perform tests with no logs.

-> This option overwrites all `log` settings by exiting with code and no-logs.
+> This option overwrites all `log` settings by exiting with code and no logs (see bellow).

 - **in-code**